 The Best 529 College Savings Plans

 So how do you even start trying to figure out what plans out there are the best?
 Thankfully the research has already been done for us.
-For example, earlier this month Morningstar put out their complete list of the best 529 college savings plans.
+For example, a few months ago Morningstar put out their complete list of the best 529 college savings plans for 2013.
 From that list I’m going to list the top eight 529 plans on their list.
 They were all given either their gold or silver medal rating.
 What does a gold or silver medal signify?

 - Gold – Utah’s Utah Educational Savings Plan offers great passive investments from Vanguard, my favorite mutual fund company.
 When we start our son’s 529, we’ll be using this one since our state has no tax deduction.